 We use a Canon EF 35mm f/1.4 lens – and guess what?
 It’s more expensive than our camera body!
 As I mentioned above, the lens you use for your camera is just as (or perhaps even more) important than your body.
 Your lens is where you get a lot of that camera magic – bokeh backgrounds, zooming capabilities, or crisp landscape shots.
 While sometimes I wish we had a zoom lens for landscape shots, I stand by every blogger owning a 35mm lens.
 It’s a prime lens, which means it doesn’t move or zoom.
 This forces you to really learn how to take great photos and not rely on zooming to frame something.

 Mostly, I love 35mm lenses because that’s about the focal range your eye sees naturally, which means it’s the most natural-feeling photo you can take.
 It’s great for fashion and travel photography with people as the main subject.
 It’s also good for detail shots and flat lays, making a 35mm lens perfect for bloggers.
+You can also add a wide angle lens like a 24mm.

 Lastly, this len’s aperture goes down to 1.4mm.
 We usually shoot around 2.8mm, but I love having the option of going that low down!
+This is helpful when taking photos in low light as well.

 Canon Powershot G7x Vlogging Camera